Susan J. Wilson

 J.D., University of Georgia

 Susan J. Wilson joined Georgia Law in 2014 as the executive director of career development, overseeing the law school’s legal career services and professional development programs.
+She also teaches transactional law classes as an adjunct professor.

 Prior to coming to Athens, Wilson was a partner with the law firm Alston & Bird, where her practice included negotiating mergers, acquisitions and other complex transactions, advising executive and board level management on corporate governance matters, and performing internal investigations.
 Wilson was chair of the firm’s nationwide corporate transactions and securities practice for six years.
 While at the law firm, she also served as the law clerk for the City of Atlanta Board of Ethics and played a significant role in the Enron investigation.